-This post contains affiliate links to products I love and use.
+This post contains affiliate links.
 If you purchase through the link, I receive a commission at no added cost to you.
 This helps me run my site.
 Please read my Disclaimer and Affiliate list for more details.
+Thank you:)

 What to Pack for a Family Trip to an All-Inclusive Resort in Mexico: 20 Things

-Of course bring sunscreen, one to two per person, because it may be hard to find it there.
+I’m going to start off with the obvious items.
+Of course bring sunscreen, one to two per person, because it may be hard to find it there or be expensive in the gift shop (or tiny).
 Aloe gel or spray is a great idea too just in case of sunburn.
-Aquafor for sunburn or chafing.
-They may sell sunscreen in the gift shop but it will probably be small and expensive.
+We’ve found Aquafor® works wonders for for sunburn or spots of chafing from being constantly wet.
 Bring all the usual components for a family trip including bathroom toiletries, sunglasses, cameras, video camera, chargers for electronics, medications, tennis and/or dress shoes, slip on shoes, pajamas, and casual and dress clothes for the trip.

-Here are some ideas you may not have thought of:
+Here are some ideas you may not have thought of to pack:

 - Bubba drink cup or other cup to keep drinks cold.
 It’s hot there; they will give cold drinks but they do so in little plastic cups that won’t keep the yummy slushy drink cold for long.
 Bring your own mug for them to put your slushy drink in so it will stay nice and cold as you drink it in the sun.
 A mug for sipping coffee from is also a good idea.
 A mug that can be used for both hot and cold drinks would be perfect.
 Personal tip: I bring a little bottle of dish soap along too so I can wash out the Bubba cups each day in our room.
 This soap doubles for use in case of stains on clothing.
 A little dish soap, water, and a washcloth has saved us from clothing stains more than once on a trip.

-4. Travel documents already printed for easy access to all the travel, excursion, and flight information.
+4. Travel documents already printed for easy access to all the travel, excursion, and flight information is super important to bring along.
 Don’t forget passports and driver’s licenses.

 5. Books and magazines to adults to read.
 Adults need something to pass time time too.
 I read poolside any chance I get.
 Personal tip: I always bring reading material because plane rides are boring so I need something to do.
 My kids are old enough to play their games or watch their DVD’s on their own, so it’s a great time for me to actually read my own reading choice.